Short Research Article

 Anelaphus villosus (Fabricius)1

-Total Number of Individuals (N)5
+Total number of individuals (N)5

-Species Richness (s)4
+Species richness (s)4

 Figure 5.
 Comparison of Cerambycid species richness between large forests and small Forests.